silverstripe-terraformers/check-source-urls/README.md

 *http://localhost/brokenURLs/dev/tasks/BrokenScriptsURLS?module=framework&excludeDir=framework/docs/en/changelogs*

+## Skipping Domains ##

+By default certain domains are skipped like example.com and mysite.com to see or edit the full list view the skipDomains property of the BrokenScriptsURL class in code/tasks/BrokenScriptsURLS.php

-## Disable the Broken external link menu
+## Disable the Broken URL model admin

-To disable the *Broken Ext.
-Links* menu add the following code to mysite/_config.php
+To disable the *Broken URLs* menu add the following code to mysite/_config.php

 `CMSMenu::remove_menu_item('BrokenURLModelAdmin');`